 The Company's 2018 Equity Incentive Plan (the "2018 Plan") provided for the grant of incentive stock options intended to qualify under Section 422 of the Internal Revenue Code, nonstatutory stock options, restricted stock, unrestricted stock and other equity-based awards, such as stock appreciation rights, and stock units including restricted stock units for up to approximately 13.9 million shares of the Company's common stock (subject to adjustment in the event of stock splits and other similar events).
-As of December 31, 2021, no shares remain available for issuance under the 2018 Plan.
+As of December 31, 2022, no shares remain available for issuance under the 2018 Plan.

 In connection with the Company's IPO, MiNK's board of directors adopted the MiNK Therapeutics, Inc. 2021 Equity Incentive Plan (the "2021 Plan").
 The 2021 Plan provides for the grant of incentive stock options intended to qualify under Section 422 of the Code, nonstatutory stock options, restricted stock, unrestricted stock and other equity-based awards, for an initial share pool of approximately 6.1 million shares of the Company's common stock (subject to adjustment in the event of stock splits and other similar events).
-The initial share pool will automatically increase on January 1st of each year from 2022 to 2031 by the lesser of (i) four percent of the number of shares of the Company's common stock outstanding as of the close of business on the immediately preceding December 31st and (ii) the number of shares determined by the Company's board of directors on or prior to such date for such year.
+The initial share pool will automatically increase on January 1st of each year from 2023 to 2031 by the lesser of (i) four percent of the number of shares of the Company's common stock outstanding as of the close of business on the immediately preceding December 31st and (ii) the number of shares determined by the Company's board of directors on or prior to such date for such year.
+In January 2022, the 2021 Plan share pool increased by approximately 1.3 million shares.
+As of December 31, 2022, there were approximately 7.4 million shares reserved for issuance under the 2021 Plan.

 In connection with the Company's IPO, MiNK's board of directors adopted the MiNK Therapeutics, Inc. 2021 Employee Stock Purchase Plan (the "ESPP").
 The ESPP provides eligible employees the opportunity to acquire the Company's common stock in a program designed to comply with Section 423 of the Code.
-There are 375,000 shares reserved for issuance under the ESPP, plus an automatic annual increase, as of January 1st of each year beginning in 2022 and continuing through and including 2031, equal to the lesser of (i) one percent of the number of shares of the Company's common stock outstanding as of the close of business on the immediately preceding December 31st and (ii) the number of shares determined by the Company's board of directors on or prior to such date for such year, up to a maximum of approximately 3.5 million shares in the aggregate.
+There are approximately 710,000 shares reserved for issuance under the ESPP, plus an automatic annual increase on January 1st of each year from 2023 to 2031 equal to the lesser of (i) one percent of the number of shares of the Company's common stock outstanding as of the close of business on the immediately preceding December 31st and (ii) the number of shares determined by the Company's board of directors on or prior to such date for such year, up to a maximum of approximately 3.5 million shares in the aggregate.

 The Company primarily uses the Black-Scholes option pricing model to value options granted to employees and non-employees, as well as options granted to members of the Company's Board of Directors.
-All stock option grants have 10-year terms and generally vest ratably over a 3 or 4-year period.
+All stock option grants have 10-year terms, service conditions, and generally vest ratably over a 3 or 4-year period.